-• The lost and found department is located in the zig-zag hallway.
+• The lost and found department is located in the lobby.
 Any and all items found around the school building should be returned to the office so the owner can claim the item.
 Periodically, the contents of the lost and found area are removed and sent to charity.